kojikojiprg/har-deep-clustering/README.md

 pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu121
 ```

+# Prepairing Bounding Boxes
+We extract individual bounding boxs using [this repository](https://github.com/kojikojiprg/pose_estimation), which is used for our research projects.

 # Optical Flow
 Calcurate the oprtical flow from .mp4 videos.
 The output file 'flow.npy' will be stored into the dataset directory.